aadvikk/aadvikk/README.md

 I love discovering interesting datasets in the wild and breaking them down to uncover stories hidden inside numbers.
 If there's data, I'm probably already analyzing it.

 ### My Toolbox:
-Python · Pandas · NumPy · Seaborn · Matplotlib · SQL
+Python · Pandas · NumPy · Matplotlib · SQL
-Tableau · Google Colab · Excel · Google Docs (I *really* love documenting stuff)
+Power BI · Google Colab · Excel · Google Docs (I *really* love documenting stuff)

 ### On This Profile:
 I'm slowly uploading all the mini-projects and ideas living in my mind.